sprintingkiwi/dungeon_academy/README.md

-A d20-friendly Visual Novel prototype realized with Ren'Py and AI-generated graphics
+A 5e-SRD based Visual Novel prototype realized with Ren'Py and AI-generated graphics

 Releases can be found on [my Itch.io channel](https://sprintingkiwi.itch.io/)